Great Depression: Greece

 The reverberations of the Great Depression hit Greece in 1932.
 The Bank of Greece tried to adopt deflationary policies to stave off the crises that were going on in other countries, but these largely failed.
-For a brief period, the drachma was pegged to the U.S. dollar, but this was unsustainable given the country's large trade deficit and the only long-term effects of this were Greece's foreign exchange reserves being almost totally wiped out in 1932.
+For a brief period, the drachma was pegged to the U.S. dollar, but this move was unsustainable given the country's large trade deficit, and the only long-term effect of this was Greece's foreign exchange reserves being almost totally wiped out in 1932.
 Remittances from abroad declined sharply, and the value of the drachma began to plummet from 77 drachmas to the dollar in March 1931 to 111 drachmas to the dollar in April 1931.
-This was especially harmful to Greece, as the country relied on imports from the UK, France, and the Middle East for many necessities.
-Greece went off the gold standard in April 1932, and declared a moratorium on all interest payments.
+This transition was especially harmful to Greece, as the country relied on imports from the UK, France, and the Middle East for many necessities.
+Greece went off the gold standard in April 1932 and declared a moratorium on all interest payments.
 The country also adopted protectionist policies, such as import quotas, which several European countries also did during the period.

 Protectionist policies coupled with a weak drachma and the stifling of imports allowed the Greek industry to expand during the Great Depression.
 In 1939, the Greek industrial output was 179% that of 1928.
 These industries were for the most part "built on sand", as one report of the Bank of Greece put it, as without massive protection, they would not have been able to survive.
-Despite the global depression, Greece managed to suffer comparatively little, averaging an average growth rate of 3.5% from 1932 to 1939.
+Despite the global depression, Greece managed to suffer comparatively little, averaging a growth rate of 3.5% from 1932 to 1939.
 The dictatorial regime of Ioannis Metaxas took over the Greek government in 1936, and economic growth was strong in the years leading up to the Second World War.

 Iceland

 Iceland's post-World War I prosperity came to an end with the outbreak of the Great Depression.
 The Depression hit Iceland hard, as the value of exports plummeted.
-The total value of Icelandic exports fell from 74 million kronur in 1929 to 48 million in 1932, and was not to rise again to the pre-1930 level until after 1939.
+The total value of Icelandic exports fell from 74 million kronur in 1929 to 48 million in 1932 and was not to rise again to the pre-1930 level until after 1939.
 Government interference in the economy increased: "Imports were regulated, trade with foreign currency was monopolized by state-owned banks, and loan capital was largely distributed by state-regulated funds".
 Due to the outbreak of the Spanish Civil War, which cut Iceland's exports of saltfish by half, the Depression lasted in Iceland until the outbreak of World War II (when prices for fish exports soared).

 India

 How much India was affected by the Great Depression has been debated.
 Historians have argued that it slowed long-term industrial development.
-Apart from two sectors – jute and coal – the economy was little-affected.
+Apart from two sectors—jute and coal—the economy was little affected.
 However, there were major negative impacts on the jute industry, as world demand fell and prices plunged.
 Otherwise, conditions were fairly stable.
 Local markets in agriculture and small-scale industry showed modest gains.